bytecodealliance/wasmtime/docs/WASI-capabilities.md

 code to have a capability for a directory in order to access things inside that directory.

-So you can launch untrusted code, and at runtime give it access to specific directories, without having to set permissions in the filesystem or in per-application or per-user configuration settings.
+This way, you can launch untrusted code, and at runtime give it access to specific directories, without having to set permissions in the filesystem or in per-application or per-user configuration settings.

+See [this tutorial](WASI-tutorial.md) for an example of how this can look in practice.

 ## Berkeley socket rules